 - Establish recurring check-ins.
 Whether it’s a weekly planning meeting or a monthly ministry sync, rhythm is your secret weapon.

 - Draft a rough communications plan template.
 Think of it as your new north star.
+For a complete guide, see the ultimate guide to building a church communications strategy.

 - Celebrate the wins.
 You made it through month one.
 Reflect on what you learned and share progress with leadership.